ivelin/zk0/.kilocode/rules/memory-bank/tasks.md

 3. **Rules Compliance**: Review and update project rules as needed, document new workflows in memory bank
 4. **Memory Bank Updates**: Revise context.md with recent progress, add new repetitive tasks to tasks.md, preserve knowledge
 5. **Documentation Updates**: Update README.md with new features/changes, update technical docs for architecture changes
+6. **Asset Inspection**: Review all project assets including documentation (README.md, docs/), website content, memory bank files, and configuration files to ensure:
+   - **Freshness**: All content and version numbers are up-to-date with the current changes.
+   - **Correctness**: No outdated or conflicting information.
+   - **Integrity**: No contradicting statements across documents.
+   - **Dryness**: Eliminate duplicate content where possible.
+   - **Readability, Simplicity, and Clarity**: Use only major and minor release references (e.g., v0.5.0, not v0.5.0.1); avoid details about tiny patch releases; keep content concise and focused on high-value information.
-6. **Git Operations**: Stage changes, commit with conventional format message, create annotated tag, push to current branch (do not merge to main)
+7. **Git Operations**: Stage changes, commit with conventional format message, create annotated tag, push to current branch (do not merge to main)

 **Success Criteria:**
 - All tests pass with >=80% coverage
 - Version incremented appropriately
 - Memory bank updated with progress
 - Documentation current
+- Assets inspected and validated for freshness, correctness, integrity, dryness, and clarity
 - Git commit created with descriptive message
 - Tag created and pushed